snowman07/portfolio-public/intermediate-app-dev-project/ReadMe.md

 ## About Page

-> Since security of this app is in place, this page shows the information needed to access different
+> Since security of this app is in place, this page shows the information needed to access different subsystem.

 ![](img/about.PNG)